Terry Corbell, The Biz Coach

 AA filed bankruptcy Nov.
 29, 2011, just five months or so after ordering 460 single-aisle jets from Boeing and Airbus.
 Meantime, US Airways ordered 76 new Airbus jets.

-The merger is forecast to produce revenue and savings of more than $1 billion by 2015.
-The deal involves more than 900 routes, but only 12 of them overlap.
+The merger was immediately forecast to produce revenue and savings of more than $1 billion by 2015.
+The deal involved more than 900 routes, but only 12 of them overlapped.

 AA merger downsides